amirreza-lotfi/AutoCompleteTextFiled/README.md

-# AutoCompleteTextFiled-Compose
+# AutoCompleteTextFiled
 This library is AutoCompleteTextFiled library in jetpack compose framework.
 The Composable only displays items from the list that begin with the value of TextFiled (by default.
 You can customize your filter function)..
 # Screenshots
 <div>